mrteee2/Ko/README.md

+#Hello World
-#Hello World\nThis is one of the first description of the Git Project
+This is one of the first description of the Git Project